acme-corp-2025-01/FastAPI-app-example/README.md

 ```bash
 docker-compose ps
 ```
-5. Open a web browser and navigate to `http://app-example-backend.localhost/` to view the Swagger documentation for the API.
+5. Open a web browser and navigate to [http://app-example-backend.localhost/](http://app-example-backend.localhost/)
-6. Access OpenAPI documentation at `http://app-example-backend.localhost/docs`
+6. Access OpenAPI documentation at [http://app-example-backend.localhost/docs](http://app-example-backend.localhost/docs)
-7. You can also access Traefik dashboard at `http://localhost:8080/`
+7. You can also access Traefik dashboard at [http://localhost:8080/](http://localhost:8080/)

 ### Alternative execution
 You can also run the FastAPI application without Traefik by running the following command: